4 minute read

 {"jsonrpc":"2.0","id":1,"result":{"content":[{"type":"text","text":"Hello Teal'c!"}],"structuredContent":{"result":"Hello Teal'c!"},"isError":false}}

-This is how you’re going to setup an MCP server with Gemini.
+This demonstrates the setup of an MCP server with Gemini.

-Gemini CLI will run your server as a child process and send commands to stdin and receive responses from stdout using the stdio protocol.
+Gemini CLI will run the server as a child process and send commands to stdin and receive responses from stdout using the stdio protocol.

 Additional Challenge: Two Terminals (Linux Only)